-Step 1: Once the eSnaps portal is available, NEW PROJECT APPLICANTS are invited to complete their project applications, print the applications to PDF, and submit the application through eSnaps to the COLLABORATIVE APPLICANT by the project application deadline date.
+Step 1: Once the eSnaps portal is available, RENEWAL PROJECT APPLICANTS are invited to complete their project applications, print the applications to PDF, and submit them through eSnaps to the COLLABORATIVE APPLICANT by the project application deadline date.

-NOTE: The HHA NCG Review Committee shall review project applications to rate and rank the projects; final submission to HUD is not required at this time.
+NOTE: The NCG Review Committee shall review project applications to rate and rank the projects, so final submission to HUD is not required or necessary.

-Step 2: NEW PROJECT APPLICANTS shall submit the PDF copies of their project application to HSCA, along with required local application materials and match documentation through the CSD NOFO submission website, located at https://pbcc.samis.io/go/nofo/.
+Step 2: RENEWAL PROJECT APPLICANTS shall submit the PDF copies of their project application to HSCA, along with required local application materials and match documentation through the CSD NOFO submission website, located at https://pbcc.samis.io/go/nofo/.
 All documents in the local application package must be submitted by the deadline date per application instructions.

-- To access the NOFO Invitation Code, applicants must review the SAMIS Access Guide - Late applications will not be accepted. - The NCG Review Committee cannot cure incomplete applications.
-If an application is incomplete, the application will not move forward in the rating and ranking process.
+- Late applications will not be accepted. - The NCG Review Committee cannot cure incomplete applications.
+If an application is incomplete, the application will be scored accordingly